Indresh535/hackathon-jsmastery/README.md

 ## Features

 - **Responsive Design**: The portfolio is mobile-friendly and adapts to different screen sizes.
+- **Chat Bot**: The Chat Bot a Assistant to reply instantlyLearn more about my journey, skills, and experiences.
 - **Dark Mode**: Switch between light and dark themes for a personalized experience.
 - **Project Showcase**: Displaying various web development projects with descriptions and links to GitHub repositories or live demos.
 - **About Me Section**: Learn more about my journey, skills, and experiences.